Paolo Tassetto: Biography

-He was born in Oderzo, Province of Treviso, Veneto, Italy and later he moved to Padua.
+He was born in 1959, the son of veteran Carabiniere Cesare Tassetto, in Oderzo, in the province of Treviso, Veneto, Italy, and later he moved to Padua.

 In 1974 he appeared in the world of Sport with football and in 1976 he entered in the view of Martial arts with Karate, improving in Combat sports.
 In 1977 he participated in throwing competitions at the Youth Games.